Chart Color Schemes

 Infrastructure

-Goonellabah has emerging levels of nearby infrastructure activity, ranking in the 31stth percentile nationally
+Goonellabah has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 22 projects likely affecting the region.
-Notable initiatives include Platypus Park Residential Development, Invercauld Road Subdivision at 226 Invercauld Road, Goonellabah Urban Release Area at 1055 Bruxner Highway, and Points North Estate.
-The following list details those most relevant.
+The performance of an area is significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
+A total of 22 such projects have been identified by AreaSearch as potentially impacting the area.
+Notable projects include Platypus Park Residential Development, Invercauld Road Subdivision at 226 Invercauld Road, Goonellabah Urban Release Area at 1055 Bruxner Highway, and Points North Estate.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.